vaxerski/Vermilion/README.md

 ### Planned

 - Favorites
-- Playlists
 - arrpc integration
+- spotify integration (premium only, I don't need a cease and desist from spotify inc)
-- Possibly a youtube music integration
+- possibly a youtube music integration

 ## Integrations